MonetDBSolutions/monetdb-install-ansible/README.md

 will be performed with `hg clone` and the `monetdb_release` and `monetdb_version` settings will be ignored.

-`dbfarm dir`.
+`monetdb_farm_dir`.
 If set, a dbfarm will be created and started in this location.

 `can_sudo`.
 If set to false no attempt will be made to install dependencies such as bison, gettext and openssl.